Ultimate Vortec 8100 Engine Guide

 Oil Consumption Issues

-Again, this isn’t a significant issue and is certainly not as bad as the newer Chevy engines with AFM’s.
+Again, this isn’t a significant issue and is certainly not as bad as the newer Chevy engines with Active Fuel Management (AFM) systems.

 We would expect to fill around 1 quart of oil around every 2,500-5,000 miles, so it’s worth just keeping an eye on alongside your usual maintenance checks.

 Although this issue doesn’t affect all Vortec 8100’s out there, it is better to be safe than sorry.

 Crankshaft Position Sensor Issues

 The crankshaft position sensor issue is the main gripe of Vortec 8100 owners and is likely to be quickly apparent when it goes wrong.
 This issue is widespread, and almost all Vortec 8100 owners know about it.

 If you’re suffering from rough idling, frequent stalling/shutting off, the engine check light has come on, or the car won’t start at all, then this is likely to be the culprit.

 The sensor’s job is to monitor the crankshaft’s speed and rotation, which is then sent to the ECU to control ignition timing and fuelling.

 As you can imagine, when this goes wrong, it drastically changes how the engine timing functions, which can lead to a complete shut-down.